This week's big question

 These older views had not disappeared by 1775, but they were sufficiently well-questioned that people could imagine rebelling against a state that seemed to threaten liberty.
 And yet, as we’ll see this week, there remained real limits to who would possess these new liberties and who could exercise those political rights.

 We’ll come back to those limits in a moment, but let’s first look at what exactly these American radicals were contesting.
-As we saw in the last Lesson of Module 3, at the end of the Seven Years War most colonists in British America were not radical republicans – indeed, most considered themselves to be loyal Britons.
+As we saw in our last Module, by the end of the Seven Years War most colonists in British America were not radical republicans – indeed, most considered themselves to be loyal Britons.
 Their economic and cultural worlds were largely British, and they understood themselves to be British.
 Many colonists might have complained of a policy, or a tax, but that was not especially different than for anyone living in London or Manchester.

 Historians have also emphasized the growing sense of a distinctive American identity emerging in the colonies after the war.
 Americans had played a major role in the Seven Years War, and for many it was a significant lesson in their growing power.
 British troops and ships no doubt were the most important forces in the war, but Americans saw clearly their ability to finance and build and direct an army.
 They were also coming to see that British interests in the war were not completely the same as their own (elements of which we saw in the Gibson Clough’s war journal).
 This factor was made clear several times during the war (British commanders often seemed to care more about larger British interests than local American ones), but was made especially clear in the Royal Proclamation.
 From a British perspective, the war had been fought to contain French power; from an American perspective the war had been fought to secure the frontier so that the colonies could expand.
 The Royal Proclamation seemed to tell Americans that they had fought the war, but that Britain would determine the political outcomes.